 Coveros has significant expertise putting scaled agile frameworks such as SAFe, Scrum of Scrums, etc. in an incremental manner.
 Part of the initial build and pilot phase will be to begin integrating teams into teams of teams that coordinate to release components, products, and product lines while synchronizing with enterprise level product visions and roadmaps.
 Our experience scaling agile has shown that agile frameworks work best when incrementally applied as the organization’s agility matures and more and more products / teams are added to the transformation.
 A common mistake when attempting to scale agile is to get too prescriptive too fast and burden the organization with heavyweight process before even a lightweight process has been successfully applied.

-Deploy and Rollout Agile
+Rollout and Scale Agile

 After successfully completing one or more agile pilot projects based upon incremental improvement of people, process, tooling, and culture, agility enhancements are rolled out to the entire organization for use.
 Key deployment and rollout activities include: